madprops/rofidict/README.md

+This is a fork of https://github.com/defCoding/rofi-dictionary with some of my own modifications.

 You will need to create a JSON file named `creds.json` in the cloned repo.
 This will contain the `app_key` and `app_id` needed for the Oxford Dictionary API.
 To retrieve your values, create an account and application at the [OxfordDictionary website](https://developer.oxforddictionaries.com/).
 Once you've created your application, get your `app_key` and `app_id` from the API Credentials page.

 ```json